NBISweden/bacmet/README.md

 #### Start development environment

-The development evironment will mount the `app` directory and automatically reload code when it is changed.
+The development environment will mount the `app` directory and automatically reload code when it is changed.

 ```sh
 docker compose -f docker-compose.yml -f docker-compose.dev.yml up --build